 An approval determination reflects the cumulative impact of judgments made throughout the review and is meant to signal to a sponsoring organization and external stakeholders the overall results and the general status of preparation within an organization.
 As such, sponsoring organizations must post their approval determination on their webpage where it is clearly visible to prospective candidates and other stakeholders.

 While individual program groupings receive criteria and domain ratings, a sponsoring organization’s approval determination is typically granted to the organization overall.
-However, DESE maintains the authority to issue a separate approval determination for individual programs or program groupings within the organization. in accordance with the
+However, DESE maintains the authority to issue a separate approval determination for individual programs or program groupings within the organization.
+If, as a result of its Formal Review, one or more programs in a sponsoring organization are granted conditional approval, the sponsoring organization will be granted the same approval designation as the lowest rated program(s).

+When a sponsoring organization or program has one or more conditions, it cannot be granted full Approval.
+The timeline and actions associated with conditions are determined in accordance with the approval designation.
+(See Appendix H: Demonstrating Progress Towards Addressing Conditions.)

 Each approval determination has specific indicators and implications, the details of which are outlined below.
 Regardless of approval determination, DESE continues to monitor provider and program efficacy and reserves the right to engage in an Interim Review.